pragsmike/PromptCritical/USAGE.md

 PromptCritical treats prompt engineering as a scientific, evolutionary process.
 The goal is to move beyond manually tweaking prompts and instead use a data-driven loop:

 1.  **Bootstrap**: Create an initial population of prompts from seed files.
-2.  **Contest**: Run the prompts against a corpus of inputs using the **Failter** tool to generate performance scores.
+2.  **Vary**: Produce new population members by applying meta-prompts (mutation, crossover) to existing ones.
-3.  **Record**: Ingest the scores from the contest.
+3.  **Evaluate**: Run the prompts against a corpus of inputs using the **Failter** tool to generate performance scores.
-4.  **Evolve**: Use the scores to select the fittest prompts and create a new generation through mutation and crossover.
+4.  **Select**: Use the scores to select the fittest prompts to survive to the next generation.

+Steps 2 through 4 are repeated in a cycle, with each iteration producing a new, more refined generation of prompts.
 This entire process is managed from the command line within a dedicated **Experiment Directory**.

 ## Core Concepts